celefigs/EDA-milestone-3/README.md

 - Visualization of key findings

 ### Examples of Use
-- Analyzing the distribution of mental health conditions across different demographics.
+- Analyzing the distribution of mental health conditions by gender and productivity at work.
-- Identifying correlations between certain variables and mental health issues.
+- Identifying correlations between certain demographic factors and mental health issues.- Identifying correlations between certain variables and mental health issues.

 ### Project Status
 Ongoing